-I have Casper a Stellar rating because I was immediately paired with a very helpful agent who answered all my questions thoroughly.
+Stellar: I gave Casper a Stellar rating because I was immediately paired with a very helpful agent who answered all my questions thoroughly.
 My customer service representative was also helpful and transparent when I asked questions about navigating Casper’s warranty.

 Both Casper and Leesa offer a few other models.
 You can find info on a few of these other mattresses below.

-- The Casper Essential is the company’s value option and has an overall firmer feel than the Original Casper.
+- The Casper Element is the company’s value option and has an overall firmer feel than the original Casper.

 - That being said, it will likely work best for strict back and stomach sleepers who need support for spinal alignment.

-- For more information check out my Casper Essential mattress review.
+- For more information check out my Casper Element mattress review.

 - This is the Casper’s hybrid counterpoint, featuring pocketed coils in addition to the foam layers present in the original mattress.